-Donor Value Year/s of Tenure Conditions General (continued) Harkness Fellowships of the Commonwealth Fund of New York Living and travel allowances, tuition and research expenses, health insurance, book and equipment and other allowances Between 12 to 21 months Candidates must be either: 1.
-Members of the Australian or a State Public Service or semi- government Authority.
-2. Staff or graduate students at an Australian university.
-3. Individ- uals recommended for nomination by the Local Correspondents.
-The candidate will usually have an honours degree or equivalent, or an outstanding record of achievement, and be not more than 36 years of age.
-Applications close early August.
-Frank Knox Memorial Fellowships at Harvard University Stipend of \$4000 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Aust- ralian citizens, who are graduates or near graduates of an Australian University.
-The Rhodes Scholarship† Approximately £4000 stg pa 2 years, may be extended for a third year Unmarried male and female Australian citizens, between the ages 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
-Applications close in early September each year.
-Rothmans Fellowships Award‡ \$14000 pa 1 year, renewable up to 3 years The field of study is unrestricted.
-Applicants must have at least 3 years graduate experience in research.
+Donor Value Year/s of Tenure Conditions General (continued) Frank Knox Memorial Fellowships at Harvard University Stipend of \$5600 pa plus tuition fees 1, sometimes 2 years Applicants must be British subjects and Australian citizens, who are graduates or near graduates of an Australian university The Rhodes Scholarship Approximately £3000 stg pa 2 years, may be extended for a third year Unmarried male and female Australian citizens aged between 19 and 25 who have been domiciled in Australia at least 5 years and have completed at least 2 years of an approved university course.
+Appli- cations close in early September each year.
+Rothmans Fellowships Award \$16500 pa 1 year, renewable up to 3 years The field of study is unrestricted.
+Appli- cants must have at least 3 years graduate experience in research.
 Applications close in July.
+Professional Studies Australian Optometrical Association \$1500 To enable a Bachelor of Optometry grad- uate to undertake the Master of Health Education degree course John Metcalfe Scholarship funded by a wide range of subscribers Up to \$2000 pa 1 year§ Applicants must be eligible for admission to, or enrolled in, one of the full-time grad- uate programs of the School of Librarian- ship.
+Applications by 14 January